tonib/kaichronicles/doc/README-mechanics.md

 The property "backpackItemSlots" and specialItemSlots is used to drop objects on some given Backpack / Special Items positions.
 They can contain the index positions (1-based), or "last" for the last item

+If the optional property "restorePoint" is specified, the dropped item will can be restored with the rule "restoreInventoryState", with the given restore point id.

 ### randomTable (has state) / case / randomTableIncrement
 ```xml
 <randomTable index="0" zeroAsTen="true" >